Skip to content

 Then you can git add and git commit the changes.

-This system is not a very appropriate solution; nevertheless it works perfectly.
-Though the system doesn’t recognize the change of the letter case, Git does.
-That is why it is considered as a preferred way of renaming folders in Git world.
+This workaround is necessary because some filesystems are case-insensitive; nevertheless, it works perfectly.
+While the filesystem may not recognize the case change, Git does.
+That is why it is considered the preferred way of renaming directories in the Git ecosystem.

 The git mv Command